Transparency-Consent-Framework-Research/consent-crawler/README.md

 ## Introduction
 Playwright based crawler designed to collect network telemetry and cookies by interacting with GDPR / TCF consent banners on publisher websites.
 Used to collect data as part of an academic research project into the adoption and quality of the Trust & Consent Framework put forth by the Internet Advertising Bureau (IAB).

+The project includes a list of the top 100,000 domains, this list is used to generate the default list of domains to crawl.

 ## Installation
 - Recommended NodeJS Version: 18.x